Social Media Channels: Do I need to invest in more than one?

 Time to read: 3 minutes

-A persistent and key question for B2B companies is whether there is real value in social media and, if so, which channels are worth the investment of time and resources.
-Our social media expert, Simona Cotta Ramusino shares her views on the best approach.
+A persistent question for B2B companies is whether social media channels have real value.
+And, if so, which channels are worth the investment.
+Our social media expert, Simona Cotta Ramusino, shares her views on the best approach.

-The outage that simultaneously affected WhatsApp, Facebook and Instagram last month highlighted an important lesson for social media managers: either take a day off, or ensure you are on multiple platforms.
-But aside from the outage there is another reason why a B2B firm should be nurturing multiple social media channels – they fulfil different purposes.
+The outages that have impacted WhatsApp, Facebook, and Instagram in recent years provided an important lesson for social media managers: make sure you are on multiple platforms.
+However, another reason B2B firms should nurture multiple social media channels is that they fulfil different purposes.

-The way I see it LinkedIn is about describing who you are, Twitter is about doing what you are and Facebook is about showing who you are.
+The way I see it, LinkedIn is about describing who you are, Twitter is about doing what you are, and Facebook is about showing who you are.

 Let’s hear it for LinkedIn

-LinkedIn remains our preferred social media platform when it comes to our B2B clients.
+LinkedIn remains one of the preferred social media channels for our B2B clients.

-According to some recent stats, LI drives 46% of social traffic to B2B sites and is considered the most credible source of content.
-Other numbers supporting the business case for having a LI presence include:
+According to some recent stats, the platform drives 46% of social traffic to B2B sites and is considered the most credible content source.
+Other numbers supporting the business case for having a LinkedIn presence include:

-As a fully integrated communications agency we see LinkedIn management as a key piece of the comms plan.
+As a fully integrated communications agency, we see LinkedIn management as a key piece of the comms plan.

 4 reasons we love LinkedIn